Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Empirical Results

 As $\alpha$ becomes larger, transitioning away from phases 1 and 2a is increasingly incentivized since it is much more likely that the goal location will be distributed uniformly rather than only found in the top-left corner.
 So too for transitioning from phase 2b to phase 3. \end{remark}

 In our experiments we estimate how the value of the LLC (which acts as our measure of complexity) changes during training and how it is affected by variation in hyperparameters $\alpha$ and $\gamma$.
-We observe the following and refer to Section \ref{phase_transition_section} for more details. \begin{enumerate} \item Phase transitions are accompanied by rapid increases in the LLC estimator, and later phases correspond to larger LLCs. \item We see gradual decrease in the LLC estimate within phases 2 and 3 -- the policy, and therefore the regret, does not change significantly but the representation of the policy within parameter space does change.
-The LLC of phase 1 exhibits a consistent value of $41.5\pm8.2$ during training and across values of $\alpha$ and $\gamma$. \item The LLC detects phase transitions even when they are not visible from the loss alone.
-Indeed, we may estimate the LLC in states corresponding the the $\alpha=0$ distribution in which the goal is always in the top-left corner.
-Even if only these states are seen during estimation we still see rapid increases in the LLC estimator upon the phase transition. \end{enumerate}
+We observe the following and refer to \cref{phase_transition_section} for more details. \begin{enumerate} \item Phase transitions are accompanied by rapid increases in the LLC estimator, and later phases correspond to larger LLCs. \item We see gradual decrease in the LLC estimate within phases 2 and 3 -- the policy, and therefore the regret, does not change significantly but the representation of the policy within parameter space does change.
+The LLC of phase 1 exhibits a consistent value of $29.54\pm6.35$ during training across independent seeds. \end{enumerate}